bumbu/svg-pan-zoom/README.md

 If any arguments are specified, they must have the following value types:
 * 'selector' must be a [CSS selector](http://www.w3.org/TR/CSS2/selector.html).
 If left blank, svg-pan-zoom will look for the first SVG document in your HTML document.
+* 'controlIconsEnabled' must be true or false.
+Default is false.
 * 'panEnabled' must be true or false.
 Default is true.
 * 'zoomEnabled' must be true or false.
 Default is true.
 * 'dragEnabled' must be true or false.
 Default is false.